 Correctly identify the companion processor, including any options affecting its types.

-Use the iso_c_binding module, and use the correct constants therein to specify the type kind values needed.
+Use the C interoperability features of Fortran (the iso_c_binding module, the ISO_Fortran_binding.h header file, and the bind(C) attribute), and use the correct constants therein to specify the type kind values needed.

 Use the value attribute as needed for dummy arguments.